Engine House No. 6 (Baltimore)

 Engine House No. 6 is a historic fire station located at Baltimore, Maryland, United States.
 This two-story brick building features a 103-foot Italian-Gothic tower at the apex of its truncated triangular shape.
 It was built in 1853–54, and the tower is said to be a copy of Giotto's campanile in Florence, Italy.

 Engine House No. 6 was listed on the National Register of Historic Places in 1973.

+The building is now home to the Baltimore City Fire Museum, operated by Box 414 Association housing a collection of historic fire equipment and artifacts.
+The building also serves as their headquarters on the second level since 1979.